Holy Spirit Advantage Prophetic Ministries

 Judging Others - Jesus Gives Directives

-this command does mean that we should (1) first judge ourselves by examining our own motives and conduct; (2) never
+does mean that we should (1) first judge (examin) ourselves; (2) never judge rashly; (3) not to make our decisions

-judge rashly; (3) not to make our decisions binding on all; (4) never infer the worst (as we are apt to do); (5) never judge
+binding on all; (4) never infer the worst (as we are apt to do); (5) never judge a person on the basis of a single act; (6)

-a person on the basis of a single act; (6) never judge the hearts of others, for only God knows the heart.
-Receiving
+never judge the hearts of others, for only God knows the heart.
+Receiving anything from God require that you expect to

-anything from God require that you expect to receive what you asked for.
-The Christian asks through prayer, which
+receive what you asked for.
+The Christian asks through prayer, which must be followed by the laws or principles that

-must be followed by the laws or principles that undergird it: (1) a right relationship to God through Jesus Christ.
-God
+undergird it: (1) a right relationship to God through Jesus Christ.
+God promises to answer the Christian’s prayer.
+He

-promises to answer the Christian’s prayer.
-He does not promise to answer the prayers of unbelievers, although he may
+does not promise to answer the prayers of unbelievers, although he may do so by common grace; (2) a genuine desire to

-do so by common grace; (2) a genuine desire to secure from God the petition addressed to Him (1 Sam.
-1:10, 11; 2 Kings
+secure from God the petition addressed to Him (1 Sam.
+1:10, 11; 2 Kings 19:14-19; Luke 11:5-10); (3) a confidence in God

-19:14-19; Luke 11:5-10); (3) a confidence in God that leads to asking in simple trust (7:7-11; James 4:2) (4) a faith that
+that leads to asking in simple trust (7:7-11; James 4:2) (4) a faith that believes that God is able and willing to answer

-believes that God is able and willing to answer (Heb.
-11: 1; 1 John 5:14; 15); and (5) the confident acceptance of the
+(Heb.
+11: 1; 1 John 5:14; 15); and (5) the confident acceptance of the answer before it has come (Mark 11:24).

 The Narrow Versus the Broad Way